 UC Berkeley is consistently rated among the top institutions in the world for the quality and breadth of its research programs, the distinction of its faculty, and the excellence of its Ph.D. programs.
-Berkeley’s strength includes particular expertise in addressing pressing global challenges such as health, energy, and the environment, receiving $714 million in research contracts and grants in 2011/12.
+Berkeley is especially proactive in addressing critical global challenges pertaining to health, energy, and the environment.

 Campus Performance Overview

 UC Berkeley’s research in energy and sustainability research is changing the world.
 Combined with the Lawrence Berkeley National Laboratory, the campus is solving urgent energy and climate puzzles such as how to design better energy distribution systems and develop the most viable biofuels.

 About 25% percent of UC Berkeley’s faculty and staff, representing 64% of all academic departments, are engaged in research investigating sustainability topics.
 The work of diverse research groups, departments and topic-based centers support sustainability research across campus, state, and country, informing policy decisions.
 See the full inventory of sustainability research for fiscal year 2020 here